droopy-d/Responder/README.md

 ## Usage ##

-First of all, please take a look at Responder.conf and tweak it for your needs.
+1. First of all, please take a look at Responder.conf and tweak it for your needs.
+2. Open web browser with http://[web_site]/index.php?page=//[Responder_IP]/somefile

 Running the tool: